suraj-2306/cc_vim/README.md

 2. Using the local.vimrc
    - Add the following command `autocmd VimEnter *.cpp :vsp input.txt |vertical resize 40| split output.txt` to your .local.vimrc or any other local vimrc Plugin you have used.
-   - If you're comfortable working with buffers, ignore the above step
+   - If you are comfortable working with buffers, ignore the above step
-3. If your're not using a local vimrc plugin,
+3. If your are not using a local vimrc plugin,
    - Add the following lines to your .vimrc `autocmd VimEnter *.cpp :vsp input.txt |vertical resize 40| split output.txt`.
 This basically splits your screen into 3 sections to accomadate output.txt, input.txt and the .cpp file buffers.
 The only disadvantage by adding this in the .vimrc folder over a local .vimrc is that, every time your're opening a .cpp file you will have the [this](https://pasteboard.co/JIqx9F2.png) congiguration